This blog post is all about the Sydney Writers’ Festival.

 Main Venue: Carriageworks, Eveleigh

-Additional Venues: Events will also be held across Sydney, including the City Recital Hall, Sydney Town Hall, and suburban libraries.
+Additional Venues: Sydney Writers’ Festival events will also be held across Sydney, including Sydney Town Hall, and suburban libraries.

 This year’s lineup is absolutely stacked.
 Here are a few names you’ll definitely want to put on your must-see list: